 Sitting in my house, on my floor, riding out Hurricane Charley was one of the most terrifying experiences of my life.
 I was in love at the time, and my girlfriend was across the river in south Fort Myers… we thought we’d never be able to see each other again, when we briefly talked on the phone, before the phones and electricity cut out.
 We were both terrified.
 Terrified.

-I can only hope that my parents are spared this insanity… and Stacy, too.
+I can only hope that my parents are spared this insanity… and everyone else I care about, too.
 I don’t know what is going to happen.
 But they’re all staying put.
 It’s probably too risky to evacuate at this time, even if there’s a mandatory evacuation.
 They’d get stuck on the road.

 I hope everyone is safe.
 Everyone.
 This storm is…. ridiculous.